fiugd/blog/docs/_includes/fiug-intro.md

 >
 > Let's create something significant using < insert language or framework >?
 >  - pick a language or framework that is new to you
->  - go ahead, google it
+>  - duck-duck-go ahead and dig for it
 >  - come back when you have made something useful
 >  - now, let's be honest about everything you found
->  - also, let's repeat this exercise for any other language and/or framework you fancy
+>  - also, let's repeat this exercise for any/all other languages and/or frameworks you fancy
 >
-> What if it could be easier?
+> How was that?
+What if it could be easier?

+<p></p>

-Now, here's the simple answer: fiug is an attempt to make it better.
+Now, here's the simple answer: fiug is an attempt to shorcut all that (and more)!

-There are other tools that do something similar, but I found them lacking and began working on an alternative.
+There are other tools that do something similar, but I found them lacking.
+So I began working on an alternative.

 About the browser:  this is the fastest and most ubiquitous way to achieve the goal stated above.
 For now, fiug is hosted here.
 Maybe some day it will find other homes.